eitsupi/devcontainer-features/src/jq-likes/NOTES.md

 ## Available versions

-The versions of jq, yq, gojq and xq can be specified by version number or `"none"` or `"latest"` as follows.
+The versions of jq, yq, gojq, xq and jaq can be specified by version number or `"none"` or `"latest"` as follows.

 Note that for the `linux/arm64` platform, **the `jqVersion` option only supports jq version 1.7rc1 or later**.